Saildrone (company): Saildrone Surveyor

-At 65 feet long and weighs 15 tons, the Surveyor is the largest vehicle in the Saildrone fleet.
+At 65 feet (20m) long and weighs 15 tons, the Surveyor is the largest vehicle in the Saildrone fleet.
 According to Wired, the Surveyor was first launched in January 2021 and is designed to carry multibeam echo sounders for IHO-compliant bathymetry surveys.
 Equipped with Kongsberg’s EM304 MKII multibeam echo sounder, the Surveyor can map the ocean seafloor to depths of 33,000 feet (11,000 m).
 The Surveyor's multibeam echo sounders can map the ocean seafloor to depths of 23,000 ft.
 It also carries an acoustic Doppler current profiler to measure the speed and direction of ocean currents.

 In July 2021, the Surveyor completed its first trans-Pacific mapping mission sailing from San Francisco to Honolulu, Hawaii, and mapping 6,400 sqnmi of seafloor along the way.
 Hawaii News Now reported that 20 Surveyors could map the entire ocean in less than 10 years.

 In September 2022, it was announced that Austal USA signed an agreement with Saildrone, to build Saildrone Surveyor drones by year end for the US Navy, and other customers.

 In April 2024, Saildrone and Thales Australia announced a partnership to integrate the Thales BlueSentry thin-line towed array with the Surveyor for conducting autonomous long-endurance anti-submarine warfare (ASW) missions.
 During trials, the Surveyor operated continuously for 26 days.
 While using wind propulsion, it generated near-zero noise, significantly improving the effectiveness of the BlueSentry sonar to detect and classify underwater and surface threats.

+Saildrone Spectre

+Spectre is a 170-foot anti-submarine warfare drone boat developed by Saildrone in partnership with Lockheed Martin and Fincantieri, introduced in April 2026.
+This drone boat can be outfitted for various missions, with space for two Lockheed Mk 70 vertical launching systems.
+According to Saildrone, other potential payloads include sonar arrays and the Lockheed Joint Air-to-Ground Missile launcher, which is being integrated into Saildrone's smaller Surveyor platform.

+Spectre is available in two variants: the Silent Endurance variant, which features the characteristic sail or “wing,” and the Stealth Strike variant, which relies solely on its more robust internal propulsion system.
+The sail-equipped variant is primarily aimed at anti-submarine warfare and surveillance but can also be fitted with modular VLS cells or other “concealed payloads.”
+The Stealth Strike variant offers “higher-speed” capabilities and is designed for “low observable missions,” as stated by the company.
+The Stealth Strike variant has a 5,000-horsepower Caterpillar diesel engine.
+The unit cruises at 25 knots with a maximum speed of 30 knots for brief sprints.